bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 The concept of derived state is very powerful, and atoms and selectors let you build a flexible and maintainable application.
 Its super easy to get started, and it really feels like a natural extension of React.
 It might not be a silver bullet, but if you need a way to handle distributed state in a simple manner - Recoil is your friend 👍

-Recoil is still in alpha and parts of the API might change, but based on the fact that Recoil is created by a facebook team and currenty have 10k stars on github - I would say it’s pretty safe to try out  😄
+Recoil is still in alpha and parts of the API might change, but based on the fact that Recoil is created by a Facebook team and currenty have 10k stars on github - I would say it’s pretty safe to try out  😄

 I recommend watching [Dave McCabe`s presentation of Recoil](https://youtu.be/_ISAA_Jt9kI).
 He explains why they made Recoil and demonstrates the power of atoms and selectors.